ISSUE 15: RADICAL RECOGNITION

 Tanya is a longtime friend of my Mom's.
 Not only has she had the fortune of my mother's friendship, but Tanya and her family have also heard tales of The Sewer Den.
 During a recent stay at my parents house, they were given an opportunity to enter this fortress TMNT memories.

 At this point, very few have stepped foot inside The Sewer Den.
-Tanya, Victoria, Larissa, and Alexander were treated to an exclusive peak at my Ninja Turtles collection - at my childhood.
+Tanya, Victoria, Larissa, and Alexa were treated to an exclusive peak at my Ninja Turtles collection - at my childhood.
 What did they think?

 It's safe to say that the gang LOVED what they saw.
 Beyond that, they were inspired.
 After witnessing my creativity, it was time to boast theirs.

 Since they were visiting my parents at the Jersey Shore, they spent some quality time playing the classic boardwalk game - skee-ball.
-After plopping down countless quarters, Victoria, Larissa, and Alexander pooled together their tickets to redeem the ultimate prize.
+After plopping down countless quarters, Victoria, Larissa, and Alex pooled together their tickets to redeem the ultimate prize.